pepkit/peppy/doc/source/advanced.rst

 .. code-block:: yaml

 	metadata:
-	  pipelines_dir: [pipeline1, pipeline2]
+	  pipeline_interfaces: [pipeline_iface1.yaml, pipeline_iface2.yaml]

-In this case, for a given sample, looper will first look in the pipeline1 directory to see if appropriate pipeline exists for this sample type.
+In this case, for a given sample, looper will first look in pipeline_iface1.yaml to see if appropriate pipeline exists for this sample type.
 If it finds one, it will use this pipeline (or set of pipelines, as specified in the protocol_mappings.yaml file).
-Having submitted a suitable pipeline it will ignore the pipeline2 directory.
-However if there is no suitable pipeline in the first directory, looper will check the second directory and, if it finds a match, will submit that.
-If no suitable pipelines are found in any of the directories, the sample will be skipped as usual.
+Having submitted a suitable pipeline it will ignore the pipeline_iface2.yaml interface.
+However if there is no suitable pipeline in the first interface, looper will check the second and, if it finds a match, will submit that.
+If no suitable pipelines are found in any of the interfaces, the sample will be skipped as usual.